varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 That's it!

-A page without any receiver can still declare itself as a child of a layout that provides one.
+A page or layout without any receiver can still declare itself as a child of a layout that provides one.

-However, once a page declares a receiver, it can *only* use layouts that use that exact receiver in its `content` callback.
-If not, the Kobweb KSP processor will issue an error at compile time.
+However, once a page or layout declares a receiver, it can *only* use layouts that also declare that same receiver in their `content` callback.
+If not, Kobweb will issue an error at compile time.

 Using layout scopes can be an effective way for a layout to pass down utility methods which any child page can call: